 SmartAsset also produces a top financial advisor in Washington, DC list.
 One major feature of this survey is its sole focus on the amount of assets under the firm’s management.
 Their list also only selects advisors that are registered with the U.S. Securities and Exchange Commission (SEC).
 This leaves out scores of other DC-based registered investment advisors that are registered not with the SEC but with the District of Columbia.

 Lastly, Yelp has a list of best financial planners in the DC area, along with client reviews.
 While Yelp is my go-to review site for restaurants, Yelp customer reviews of financial advisors come with a big caveat.
-Washington, DC and many other states currently prohibit financial planners from asking clients to leave reviews and from publishing testimonials.
+Virginia, Maryland, and many other states currently prohibit financial planners from asking clients to leave reviews and from publishing testimonials.

-Based on our research, the cost of a fee-only financial planner in the DC area ranges all the way from $1,900 to $30,000 per year!
-Financial planning is a highly fragmented industry, so we expected to see a wide variation in fees.
+Based on our research, the cost of a fee-only financial planner in the DC area ranges all the way from $2,400 to $45,000 per year!
+Financial planning is a highly fragmented industry, that’s why we see a wide variation in fees.

 While asset-based pricing usually ranges from 0.50% to 1% of assets under management, most of the fee-only DC financial planners we looked at do not charge this way.

-Once you have identified two or three planners that resonate with you, set up a discovery call with them.
+Once you have identified two or three financial planners that resonate with you, set up a discovery call with them.
 This is typically free.
-During the exploratory call, you may want to ask the following four questions:
+During the exploratory call, you may want to ask various questions, including the below: